LukasT96/tas-fishing-assistant/README.md

 ### Current Limitations

-1. **Limited Tool Species**
-   - Legal size checker supports 17+ species (dynamically loaded from JSON)
-   - Species with no minimum size in data not covered (e.g., bream, many reef fish)
-   - **Mitigation**: System gracefully returns "species not supported" message with list of available species
-   - **Easy to Expand**: Add new species by updating `tas_fishing_species.json` - no code changes needed
+1. **Weather Forecast Scope**
+   - Limited to 5-day forecasts (OpenWeatherMap free tier)
+   - Daily summaries only (no hourly breakdowns)
+   - No historical weather data
+   - **Mitigation**: System clearly states forecast range and suggests checking official sources for extended forecasts

+2. **No Tide Information**
+   - Weather tool doesn't include tide times or heights
+   - Important factor for coastal fishing not covered
+   - **Future Enhancement**: Integrate tide prediction API

-2. **Document Coverage Gaps**
+3. **Document Coverage Gaps**
    - Documents focus on regulations, not fishing techniques or local knowledge
-   - No real-time information (weather, tide, current conditions)
+   - No information about bait, tackle, or fishing methods
    - **Mitigation**: System clearly states when information is not available

-3. **Complex Multi-Part Questions**
-   - Struggles with questions requiring multiple reasoning steps
+4. **Location Coverage**
+   - Weather API requires known location names
-   - May not properly interpret nuanced regulatory edge cases
+   - May not recognize very small towns or specific fishing spots
-   - **Mitigation**: Encourages users to verify with official sources
+   - **Mitigation**: Returns error with suggestion to try nearby major towns

-4. **No Conversation History**
+5. **No Conversation History**
    - Each query is processed independently
    - Cannot reference previous questions in conversation
    - **Future Enhancement**: Add conversation memory

-5. **Retrieval Quality**
+6. **Retrieval Quality**
    - Top-K=3 may miss relevant information in longer documents
    - No re-ranking of retrieved chunks
    - **Future Enhancement**: Implement hybrid search and re-ranking

-6. **LLM Hallucination Risk**
+7. **LLM Hallucination Risk**
    - Despite grounding instructions, LLM may occasionally add unsupported details
    - **Mitigation**: Strong prompts emphasizing "ONLY use provided context"

 ### Out of Scope

 The system **does not** provide:
+- ❌ Hourly weather forecasts
+- ❌ Tide times and predictions
-- ❌ Fishing spot recommendations based on conditions
+- ❌ Moon phase information
 - ❌ Bait or fishing technique advice
 - ❌ Species identification from images
 - ❌ License purchase functionality (links to official sites only)
+- ❌ Real-time marine conditions (swell, sea temperature)

 ---